Why is My Rose Wilting? (Revive Wilting Roses)

 Roses often wilt after planting or transplanting as it takes time for the root system to reestablish itself in the soil so that the roots can effectively uptake water.
 Wilting occurs when the rose loses more water from the leaves than it can uptake from the soil.

-The reason the rose wilts is because wilted leaves have a smaller surface area which reduces the level of water loss through transpiration.
+I think it is actually quite a clever survival strategy.
+The rose wilts because wilted leaves have a smaller surface area which reduces the level of water loss through transpiration.

-Wilting is often exacerbated by high temperatures and too much airflow which can sap moisture from the leaves causing the rose to wilt as a sign of stress.
+As I’m sure you have observed, the wilting is often exacerbated by high temperatures and too much airflow, which can sap moisture from the leaves, causing the rose to wilt as a sign of stress.

-Rose leaves wilting is particularly common if the rose is planted or transplanted at the height of Summer as the rose has to establish its root system in the new soil whilst contending with blazing sunshine and higher temperatures.
+Wilting rose leaves are particularly common if the rose is planted or transplanted at the height of Summer (This is a classic mistake!).
+What we have to consider is that the rose has to establish its root system in the new soil while contending with blazing sunshine and higher temperatures.

 For this reason, the best time to plant roses is in the Spring or Fall as the ground is still warm (which helps the roots establish) and the temperatures are less extreme.